santipensotti/rocAlution/docs/how-to/extending-rocALUTION.rst

   ...

 For the implementation of the new API function, it is important to know the location of the availability of this functionality.
-To add support for any backend and matrix format, format conversions are required if ``MyNewFunctionality()`` is only supported for CSR metrices.
+To add support for any backend and matrix format, format conversions are required if ``MyNewFunctionality()`` is only supported for CSR matrices.
 This is subject to the API function implementation:

 .. code-block:: cpp